-- 8.1 Independent evidence of take-off and landing The pilot must ensure that the time and point of take-off and the landing has been witnessed and recorded for comparison with the FR or PR data.
-If not witnessed by the OO, times may be confirmed by checking the official log of take-offs and landings, or by evidence from a reliable witness that is countersigned later by the OO. - 8.2 Observation zone considerations OZ type is not part of a flight declaration, even though the pilot can select the OZ type to set into the FR.
+8.2 Independent evidence of take-off and landing The pilot should ensure that the time and point of take-off and the landing has been witnessed and recorded for comparison with the FR or PR data.
+If not witnessed by the OO, times may be confirmed by checking the official log of take-offs and landings, or by evidence from a reliable witness that is countersigned later by the OO.

+8.3 Observation zone considerations The OZ type is not part of a flight declaration, even though the pilot can select an OZ type in the FR.
 If the sector OZ was set into the FR and the pilot missed entering it at a turn point, the soaring performance will still have been completed if the pilot was within the cylinder OZ.
 In this case the leg distance must be reduced in accordance with SC3-1.3.6.
-Be aware that this could negate a badge flight that was within 1 or 2 km of the minimum distance for that badge leg.
+However, this could negate a badge flight that was within 1 or 2 km of the minimum distance for that badge leg.

 Between 5 and 10 valid fixes on both sides of the fix or fixes used for verifying presence in the OZ should be at the time interval setting used for the OZ (the fast rate in FRs that have this facility).
 Some FRs mark OZ entry with a tone, but only post-flight analysis of the .igc file can prove your presence in the OZ.
 Fly into the OZ for several fixes before turning for the next leg.
-As GPS fixes may be lost at high bank angles, depending on the antenna mounting, extreme maneuvers should be delayed until valid fixes have been recorded in the OZ.
+As GPS fixes may be lost at high bank angles, extreme maneuvers should be delayed until valid fixes have been recorded in the OZ.

-8.3 After flight The pilot must not alter the installation of or remove the FR (or any other flight data recording equipment) until it is witnessed by the OO.
+8.4 After flight The pilot must not alter the installation of or remove the FR (or any other flight data recording equipment) until it is witnessed by the OO.
 This is an easy mistake for a pilot new to their use for badge flights.
 Doing so compromises the OO's control of the flight, which invalidates the claim.
 Control of the FR is not compromised if the pilot enters a new declaration prior to the flight or for a subsequent flight.